EcoClimLab/Operations/README.md

   - [Data creation](https://github.com/EcoClimLab/Data_Management-Scientific_Workflow/tree/master)- This phase consists of collecting, entering, and checking data.
 Data creators are responsible to correct data errors/ provide updated versions.
   - [Data analysis](https://github.com/EcoClimLab/Data_Management-Scientific_Workflow/blob/master/data_creation.MD)- This phase consists of preparing code to analyze raw data files.
 Data analysts do not change the original files – everything goes in the script.
 Ideally, all data processing is automated, such that script can generate figures and tables for publication by running a single script.
   - [Publication/ Presentation](https://github.com/EcoClimLab/Data_Management-Scientific_Workflow/blob/master/publication_presentation.MD)- This phase consists of preparing publications or presentations.
-- Each project has shared materials managed in two locations:
+- Each project typically has shared materials managed in 2-3 locations:
   - GitHub: data, code, and results.
 Access to the Github repository will be given to lab members and external collaborators working on data production and analysis.
 GitHub is also used to manage scientific workflow/ track "issues".
     - Note that GitHub + RStudio can provide a great environment for preparing publications, but for now most projects will use Word/ sharing in Dropbox.
   - Dropbox: manuscript, references, other supporting documents.
 Dropbox facilitates sharing with all collaborators (not just those using GitHub).
+  - SCBI's file server: large files, such as images (e.g., scans of leaves or tree cores), map data, massive data sets

 ## For new lab members